 1990 American College of Rheumatology Classification Criteria for Giant Cell Arteritis

-- New headache (new onset of or new type of localized pain in the head)
+- A new headache (new onset of or a new type of localized pain in the head)

 - Temporal artery abnormality£ (tenderness or decreased pulsation)